 How Long Does the Process Take?

-Number of counter offers aside, home buyers can expect a closing to take 45 days on average.
+Number of counter offers aside, homebuyers can expect a closing to take about 45 days, on average.
 But how long it takes still varies from buyer to buyer, with factors like whether they’re paying cash, how long it takes them to find an inspector, and if the house appraises at a lower value, affecting the overall timeline.

 How to Counter Offer in Real Estate